 The history of C*-algebras starts with two groundbreaking articles by the Russian mathematicians Gelfand and Naimark in 1941 and 1943.
 Meanwhile C*-algebras have become indispensable in modern mathematics.
 They have found numerous and deep applications in Analysis, Index Theory, Noncommutative Geometry, Topology and Quantum Physics.

-Formally, a C*-algebra is a (complex) Banach algebra A with an involution *, in which the identity ||a*a||=||a||^2$ holds for all in A.
+Formally, a C*-algebra is a (complex) Banach algebra A with an involution *, in which the identity ||a*a||=||a||^2$ holds for all a in A.

-A simple example is given by the algebra C(X) of all continuous complex-valued functions on a compact Hausdorff space X with complex conjugation as involution or, more generally, the algebra C0(X) of all continuous functions on a locally compact Hausdorff space X with the following property: For every f in C0(X) and every ε>0 there exists a compact subset Kε of X with |f(x)|< ε for x outside Kε
+A simple example is given by the algebra C(X) of all continuous complex-valued functions on a compact Hausdorff space X with complex conjugation as involution or, more generally, the algebra C0(X) of all continuous functions on a locally compact Hausdorff space X with the following property: For every f in C0(X) and every ε>0 there exists a compact subset Kε of X with |f(x)|< ε for x outside Kε.

 Also, every closed subalgebra A of the algebra L(H) of all bounded linear operators on a Hilbert space H with the adjoint as involution is a C*-algebra.